 We noticed that some of our users are doing this all wrong, so we thought it’d be a good thing to write a short guide on best practices when delisting your blacklisted IPs.

-First and most important, when you get alerted that one or more of your IPs got blacklisted, don’t jump straight to delisting requests from the listed RBLs.
-It’s extremely important to investigate why the IP got blacklisted in the first place, and neutralize the threat, before requesting it to be delisted.
+First and most important, when you get alerted that one or more of your IPs got blacklisted, don’t jump straight away to delisting requests from the listed RBLs.
+It’s extremely important to investigate why the IP got blacklisted in the first place, and neutralize the threat before requesting it to be delisted.

 That’s still not advisable, as some RBLs have an automatic delisting process, so you’d be delisting your IP immediately, while the spam/malware still exists.
 We advise you to first permanently fix the problem and only then request delisting.